LoopKit/loopdocs/docs/loop-3/loop-3-overview.md

     When this version is released, it will be Loop 3.0 and the interface for Loop 3.x versions will use this updated documentation.

     To assist folks testing Loop-dev in preparation for the release, this new section, called Loop 3, has been added to the LoopDocs menu structure.

+    The pages, starting with Onboarding will move over to Set Up App (with some exceptions).
+Some information under Loop 3 will be incorporated into the releases page.

+!!! danger ""

+    To make life easier for those of us preparing the new documentation, the wording on many pages in the Loop 3 section is set in the future - after the release.

+    This page will be removed and the rest of the Loop 3 section will be moved to Set Up App with the Loop 2.2.x version maintained under a sub-menu

 ## New with Loop 3